empira/PDFsharp/docs/README.md

 ﻿# README of PDFsharp/docs

-This folder contains technical information for the PDFsharp team.
+This folder contains internal technical information for/from the PDFsharp team.
+Some texts may be in German.

+`docs-dummy.csproj` is a dummy C# project used for organizing the mark down documents.
+It seems Visual Studio has no simple ‘file view project’ type.